-By way of guidance the following should be considered:

-• Typical arrangement is the container plant room located behind the fuel storage area and the fuel storage area would be located with direct access to the school hard surfaces.

-The Building Services Consulting Engineer shall liaise with the other members of the Design Team and ensure that the hard surface access route to the boiler plant is capable of supporting solid fuel delivery traffic.
-Deliveries may normally be by means of an articulated lorry on larger sites; the Design Team will need to take this into account as a Stage 1 requirement within the External Works Allowance.

-Schools will need to be aware that access to the biomass plant by an ESCO supplier should be facilitated at all times.

-Suitably sized valve connections shall be provided on the boiler room headers to facilitate the connection of the schools heating installation via a multi-plate heat exchanger to any future packaged renewable energy plant.
+- Typical arrangement is the container plant room located behind the fuel storage area and the fuel storage area would be located with direct access to the school hard surfaces. - (f) The Building Services Consulting Engineer shall liaise with the other members of the Design Team and ensure that the hard surface access route to the boiler plant is capable of supporting solid fuel delivery traffic.
+Deliveries may normally be by means of an articulated lorry on larger sites; the Design Team will need to take this into account as a Stage 1 requirement within the External Works Allowance. - (g) Schools will need to be aware that access to the biomass plant by an ESCO supplier should be facilitated at all times. - (h) Suitably sized valve connections shall be provided on the boiler room headers to facilitate the connection of the schools heating installation via a multi-plate heat exchanger to any future packaged renewable energy plant.
 Also required in the school boiler house (as part of the ESCO package) will be a calibrated heat meter to record actual heat delivered to the school and not that supplied from the boiler.
-The heat meter should report to the school's heating controls system.

-Sufficient room should also be allowed in the layout of a boiler room to accommodate a future multi-plate heat exchanger and heat meter in the event of a school progressing with an ESCO.

-The Design Team should discuss the ESCO option in full with the school at pre-Stage 1 design development.
+The heat meter should report to the school's heating controls system. - (i) Sufficient room should also be allowed in the layout of a boiler room to accommodate a future multi-plate heat exchanger and heat meter in the event of a school progressing with an ESCO. - (j) The Design Team should discuss the ESCO option in full with the school at pre-Stage 1 design development.

+12. SPACE HEATING

+(a) Radiators in primary schools shall have a minimum metal wall thickness of 1.5mm and be commercially viable with no moving parts, i.e. not fan assisted.

-10. HEATING CONTROLS:
+13. HEATING CONTROLS

-10.1 BOILER HOUSE CONTROLS:
+13.1 BOILER HOUSE CONTROLS

-A Building Management System (BMS) outstation shall be provided in the boiler house control panel and linked to a front end display on the PC in the Principal's Office.
+(a) A Building Management System (BMS) outstation shall be provided in the boiler house control panel and linked to a front end display on the PC in the Principal's Office.

-10.2 ZONE CONTROLS:
+13.2 ZONE CONTROLS

-The zone strategy shall include the following features:

-- Individual time control shall be provided on the boilers and the main heating zones. - Temperature control to each teaching space and corridor areas shall be 2-port control valves and room thermostats. - Where feasible heating circuits shall be reduced to a single pumped circuit in the school with variable temperature LTHW distribution with a variable head pump.
-As temperature or time dictates each control valve would open or close to control the temperature in each space.

-The Building Services Consulting Engineer shall liaise with the school authorities at an early stage in the design process and identify any spaces in the building that are likely to be used after hours.

-Local controls that will facilitate this function shall be located in the Administration/General Office in the school or some other suitable location agreed with the school authorities.
+- (a) The zone strategy shall include the following features: - Individual time control shall be provided on the boilers and the main heating zones. - Temperature control to each teaching space and corridor areas shall be 2-port control valves and room thermostats. - Where feasible heating circuits shall be reduced to a single pumped circuit in the school with variable temperature LTHW distribution with a variable head pump.
+As temperature or time dictates each control valve would open or close to control the temperature in each space. - (b) The Building Services Consulting Engineer shall liaise with the school authorities at an early stage in the design process and identify any spaces in the building that are likely to be used after hours. - (c) Local controls that will facilitate this function shall be located in the Administration/General Office in the school or some other suitable location agreed with the school authorities.

-10.3 TEACHING SPACE CONTROLS:
+13.3 TEACHING SPACE CONTROLS

-Each teaching space and Staff Room shall be controlled via two port motorized valves with electrically powered digital thermostats with a lockable range up to a maximum of 22°C. It is not a requirement that these be wired back to the control panel in the boiler house.
+- (a) Each teaching space and Staff Room shall be controlled via two port motorized valves with electrically powered digital thermostats with a lockable range up to a maximum of 22°C. - (b) It is not a requirement that the room thermostat be wired back to the control panel in the boiler house. - (c) Clear instructions outlining the operation of the local heating controls in teaching spaces and as detailed in Section 38: Labelling below should be provided in each teaching space.

-11. PIPING SYSTEMS:
+14. PIPING SYSTEMS

-11.1 ALTERNATIVE PIPING SYSTEMS:
+14.1 ALTERNATIVE PIPING SYSTEMS